okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Import Session status

-* **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration and data can be uploaded to the session at this stage.
-No data import processing has been invoked and the session can be deleted at this stage.
+* **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration and data can be loaded to the session at this stage.
+No data import processing has been invoked and the session can be cancelled at this stage.
-* **IN_PROGRESS**:  Okta is processing the import data in this session.
-You can’t upload new data to the Import Session object at this stage and the session can’t be deleted.
+* **IN_PROGRESS**:  Okta is processing the loaded data in the Import Session.
+You can’t load new data to the Import Session object at this stage and the session can’t be cancelled.
 Import Sessions with this status can be viewed in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console.
 * **COMPLETED**:  The data in the Import Session object has been processed by Okta.
 You can’t upload new data to the Import Session object if it has the `COMPLETED` status.
 The synchronization data job is considered complete.
 You can close the Import Session by calling the DELETE operation to set its object status to `CANCELLED`.
-* **CANCELLED**: The session is considered closed by Okta and is available for archival  purposes.
-You can’t upload data or trigger the import process on an Import Session that is in `CANCELLED` status.
-Previous user data uploaded is deleted from an Import Session that is in the `CANCELLED` status.
+* **CANCELLED**: The session is cancelled and isn't available for further activity.
+Only Import Sessions with the `CREATED` status can be cancelled.
+In other words, a session that triggered  You can’t upload data or trigger the import process on an Import Session that has a `CANCELLED` status.
+Previously loaded user data is deleted from an Import Session that is in the `CANCELLED` status.
-* **EXPIRED**: ???
-This status indicates that the Import Session has timed-out during the data import processing stage.
+* **EXPIRED**: This status indicates that the Import Session has timed-out during the data loading stage, where `/bulk-upsert` and `/bulk-delete` calls are made.
+An Import Session with the `CREATED` status expires from 24 hours of inactivity.

 ### Import Session process

 You can only process one Import Session, for a specific Custom Identity Source integration, at a time to avoid conflicts.
 The following are additional Import Session behaviors:

-* Data can only be uploaded to an Import Session when it’s in the `CREATED` status.
+* Data can only be loaded to an Import Session when it’s in the `CREATED` status.
 * A Custom Identity Source integration can only ever have one active Import Session at a time.
 An Import Session with the `CREATED` or `IN_PROGRESS` status is considered active.
+* You can’t process an Import Session in parallel for the same identity source.
-* A new Import Session can’t be created in less than five minutes after the previous Import Session associated with the same identity source was created.
-If Okta receives a new Import Session request within five minutes of a recently created Import Session in the `CREATE` status, Okta returns a 400 - Bad Request response.
+* A new Import Session can’t be created in less than five minutes of an active Import Session associated with the same identity source has.
+If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `IN_PROGRESS` status, Okta returns a 400 - Bad Request response.
+* If there are no API requests in 24 hours for an Import Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.

-> **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there is no Import Session with the `CREATED` status for the same identity source.
-Use the `GET /identitysources/${identitySourceId}/session` request to list all the existing Import Sessions for an identity source.
+> **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there isn't an active Import Session for the same identity source.
+Use the [Retrieve the current Import Session](/docs/reference/api/xaas/#retrieve-the-current-import-session) request to return the current active Import Session for an identity source.

-> **???KNOWN ISSUE:** Import Sessions do not expire if left in an “CREATED” state and a further creation of new sessions will fail
-> [Van question]: If this known issue is still valid, then can we say that there can only be one Import Session in the `CREATED` status for an identity source?
-And remove the 5 minute note in the above description?

-### Bulk user imports
+### Bulk-user-load requests

+There are two types of bulk-user-load requests:

+* `/bulk-upsert`: Insert or update the profile users in the bulk-user-load request
+* `/bulk-delete`: Deactivate the user profiles in the bulk-user-load request

-You can upload up to 200 KB of data in a single bulk import request for a particular Import Session.
+You can load up to 200 KB of data in a single bulk-user-load (`/bulk-upsert` or `/bulk-delete`) request for an Import Session.
 This equates to 200 user profiles.
-To add more user profiles, you can make multiple bulk import requests for a particular session.
-The maximum number of bulk import requests for a session is 50.
-If you have exhausted the maximum number of bulk import requests and you still need to upload more user profiles, then create another Import Session object for the additional user profiles.
-Keep in mind that you can only import user data for Import Sessions in the `CREATED` status and that you can’t process user imports in parallel for a specific identity source.
+To load more user profiles, you can make multiple bulk-user-load requests to the same session.
+The maximum number of bulk-user-load requests for a session is 50.
+If you have exhausted the maximum number of bulk-user-load requests and you still need to load more user profiles, then create another Import Session object for the additional user profiles.
+Keep in mind that you can only load user data to an Import Session with the `CREATED` status.

 ### Bulk user profile data

-The bulk import request contains an array of [User Profile Data](/docs/reference/api/xaas/#profile-object) objects that contain the following:
+The bulk-user-load request contains an array of [User Profile Data](/docs/reference/api/xaas/#profile-object) objects that contain the following:

 * `externalId`: Contains the unique identifier from the HR source and is assumed to be immutable (never updated for a specific user).
 This value is used as a key to determine if a new user needs to be created or an existing user needs to be updated.

 * `profile`:  Contains the set of attributes from the HR source to synchronize with Okta user profiles.
 User profiles are mapped according to the attribute mappings you specified in your Custom Identity Source configuration.
-See Declaration of a Custom Identity Source Schema in  [Using anything as a source](https://help.okta.com/okta_help.htm?type=wf).
+See Declaration of a Custom Identity Source Schema in  [Using anything as a source](https://okta.github.io/doc_reviews/en-us/Content/Topics/users-groups-profiles/usgp-anything-as-a-source.htm).

-> **Note:** Only user profile data can be imported to an Import Session object with the `entityName` = `USERS` property.
-Group data import isn’t supported.
+> **Note:** Only user profile data can be loaded to an Import Session object with the `entityName` = `USERS` property.
+Group data load isn’t currently supported.

-### Bulk user profile data type

-There are two types of bulk import requests:

-* `UPSERT`: Insert or update the profile users in this bulk import request
-* `DELETE`: Deactivate the user profiles in this bulk import request

 ## XaaS API flow

-Before you start to build your integration component, you need to set up a few configuration variables:
+Before you start to build your XaaS data synchronization component, you need to set up a few configuration variables:

 * Your Okta org domain URL (`${yourOktaDomain}`): This is for XaaS API requests.
-* Your Custom Identity Source ID (`${identitySourceId}`): This is the unique identifier you obtain from [configuring a Custom Identity Source integration] in your Okta org.
+* Your Custom Identity Source ID (`${identitySourceId}`): This is the unique identifier you obtain from [configuring a Custom Identity Source integration](https://okta.github.io/doc_reviews/en-us/Content/Topics/users-groups-profiles/usgp-anything-as-a-source.htm) in your Okta org.
-* An API Token (`${apiKey}`}: You need to [obtain an API token from your Okta org] to make API calls to Okta.
+* An API Token (`${apiKey}`}: You need to [obtain an API token from your Okta org](/docs/guides/create-an-api-token/main/) to make secure API calls to Okta.
 Use this API token in the SSWS Authorization header.

 Code your XaaS data synchronization component with the following generalized API flow: